datacoves/docs/docs/explanation/best-practices/dbt/inlets-bays-coves.md

 While a Bay may have a model for a customer dimension that may have hundreds of columns, when we expose that model in a cove we take into consideration which of those columns are needed by the given analytics area.

 Continuing from the example above, an accounts payable analyst that sees what is available in their accounts_payable cove should immediately be able to use the data just as they traditionally used their excel datasets.
+Their view of a vendor would not have several addresses for the vendor, but instead would have the address that accounts payable needs for their analytics.

 The diagram below illustrates how data flows between each layer and what takes place in each.